lgessl/master-thesis/README.md

 - fitting models (including late integration by nesting multiple models (t.b.d)) and
 - assessing models in plots and tables

-into an R package called `lymphomaSurvivalPipeline` you can find on GitHub.
-Most importantly, the `lymphomaSurvivalPipeline` makes integrating new data and models into a running project easy.
+into an R package called `patroklos` you can find on GitHub.
+Most importantly, the `patroklos` makes integrating new data and models into a running project easy.

-Now, the `lymphomaSurvivalPipeline` also enables
+Now, the `patroklos` also enables

 - splitting the data into a training and test set multiple times and averaging accordingly in the assessment step,
 - censoring samples with time to event greater than a certain value at this value (Cox) and thresholding PFS for training differently than for assessing the fits.

 ### This repo...

-... brings the `lymphomaSurvivalPipeline` into action.
+... brings the `patroklos` into action.

 ## Results